-THE SOUTHERN LAFE INSURANCE COM-PANY-ESTABLISHMENT OF BOARD OF TRUSTEES-PROFITS TO BE INVESTED IN THIS STATE-ADDRESS TO THE PEOPLE.- COLUMBIA, S. C., April 2, 1878 .- At a meeting of the business men and other gentlemen of the city of Columbia, 8.
-O., this day, Mr. Southern was called to O., this day, Mr. Southern was called to life insurance?
-By calculation, base the Chair, on motion of Mr. R. O'Neale, on the best statistics which can be of and Mr. Shiver requested to act as Sec-

-Mr. Southern requested some one fa miliar therewith to state the object of the meeting, whereupon Mr. Black introduced General John B. Gordon, of Georgia, who briefly explained the foundation, history, progress and success of the Southern Life Insurance Company, showing it to be very prosperous and in good condition.
-He invited gen-State; wherenpon Mr. L. F. Youmans was requested to read a contract pre-pared for the government of such Board, after which some discussion ensued, and Mr. O'Neale offered the following resolution:

-Resolved, That this meeting concur in at Columbia: Provided, The contract be so altered at to express more definitely the per centum to be invested in South Carolina of premiums received in the State, outside of Charleston.
+THE SOUTHERN LIFE INSURANCE COM-PANY-ESTABLISHMENT OF BOARD OF TRUSTEES-PROFITS TO BE INVESTED IN THIS STATE-ADDRESS TO THE PROPLE.
+COLUMBIA, S. C., April 2, 1878 .- At a meeting of the business men and other gentlemen of the city of Columbia, S. C., this day, Mr. Southern was called to the Chair, on motion of Mr. R. O'Neale, miliar therewith to state the object of the meeting, whereupon Mr. Black in-troduced General John B. Gordon, of Georgia, who briefly explained the foundation, history, progress and success of the Southern Life Insurance Company, showing it to be very prosperous and in good condition.
+He invited gen-tlemen present to organize a State Board of Trustees, for the purpose of establishing a branch of the company for this State; wherenpon Mr. L. F. Youmans was requested to read a contract prepared for the government of such Board, after which some discussion ensued, and Mr. O'Neale offered the following resoluat Colombia: Provided, The contract be so altered at to express more definitely the per centum to be invested in South ern, Chairman.